 Whether your tool of choice is Craigslist, Reddit, Facebook Marketplace or another roommate finder, the same benefits apply: it’s informal, you can connect with a large base of fellow users, and—perhaps most importantly—it’s easy to get started.
 It’s worth considering, however, that these sites are also infamous for their lack of centralized oversight.
 When you browse Craigslist, you take vetting and screening into your own hands.
 Consider all the pros and cons before going with one of these options.

 Where co-living emphasizes a specific lifestyle and Craigslist et.al emphasize informality, homesharing provides a combination of flexibility and support.
-On Silvernest, homeowners and renters can get tools and resources for the entire homesharing journey—they can list a profile/space for rent, screen for compatibility and security, build a lease, collect rent payments automatically and more.
+On Silvernest, homeowners and renters can get tools and resources for the entire homesharing journey—they can list a profile/space for rent, screen for compatibility and security, build a lease and more.

 When people share a home with a compatible housemate, they tend to see benefits far beyond income or rent savings.
 Homesharing reduces isolation, offers new social connections, lessens the burden of chores and home upkeep, and gives renters the ability to cut their commute times by moving closer to work in a desirable, affordable home.